-Performing Operations That Require a Keystore Password Many ADMINISTER KEY MANAGEMENT operations require access to a keystore password, for both software and external keystores.
+Performing Operations That Require a Keystore Password Many ADMINISTER KEY MANAGEMENT operations require access to a keystore password, for both TDE wallets and external keystores.

-6.7.2 Backing Up a Password-Protected Software Keystore in Isolated Mode
+6.7.2 Backing Up a Password-Protected TDE Wallet in Isolated Mode

-The BACKUP KEYSTORE clause of the ADMINISTER KEY MANAGEMENT statement backs up a password-protected software keystore.
+The BACKUP KEYSTORE clause of the ADMINISTER KEY MANAGEMENT statement backs up a password-protected TDE wallet.

-Log in to the isolated mode PDB as a user who has been granted the ADMINISTER KEY MANAGEMENT or SYSKM privilege.
+- 1. Connect to the isolated mode PDB as a user who has been granted the ADMINISTER KEY MANAGEMENT or SYSKM privilege. - 2.
+Back up the keystore by using the following syntax: